abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 hours.

-Within Part 2, sections 5–7 run in seconds and can be re-run freely; sections 8–9 are the long Vitis steps and are worth getting right the first time.
+Within Part 2, sections 5–7 run in seconds and can be re-run freely; sections 8–9 are the long Vitis steps.

 **Note:**
 This page assumes the basics in
 [Requesting FPGAs from a Pod](/documentation/userdocs/fpgas/using-fpgas-from-pods).
 For an interactive GUI environment see
-[Vivado and Vitis](/documentation/userdocs/fpgas/vivado-vitis) — but long synthesis runs are unsuccessful in Coder, which is why Part 2 uses a `Job`.
+[Vivado and Vitis](/documentation/userdocs/fpgas/vivado-vitis) but long synthesis runs are unsuccessful in Coder, which is why Part 2 uses a `Job`.

 ## Frequently asked questions

-**Q: Why can't hls4ml just build the bitstream itself?** A: On main today, no backend produces a U55C bitstream. `VitisAccelerator`
-([PR #991](https://github.com/fastmachinelearning/hls4ml/pull/991)) does exactly this but is unmerged; `VitisUnified`
-([PR #1376](https://github.com/fastmachinelearning/hls4ml/pull/1376)) is expected to, but currently supports zcu102 and kv260, not Alveo.
-The Coyote backend does target the U55C but replaces the card's static shell and needs a kernel module, neither of which is possible here.

 **Q: Will I need `xilinx.com/fpga_jtag`?** A: No. Loading an `.xclbin` uses the PCIe-side resource only.
 See